Gamlehaugen

-Gamlehaugen is a Royal Castle in Bergen, Norway, and the residence of the Norwegian Royal Family in the city.
+Gamlehaugen is a Royal Castle in Bergen, Norway, and the residence of the Norwegian royal family in the city.
 Gamlehaugen has a history that goes as far back as the Middle Ages, and the list of previous owners includes many of the wealthiest men in Bergen.
-Today owned by the Norwegian state, the most recent private owner was Christian Michelsen, a politician and shipping magnate who later became the first Prime Minister of Norway after the dissolution of the union between Sweden and Norway.
+Today owned by the Norwegian state, the most recent private owner was Christian Michelsen, a politician and shipping magnate who later became the first prime minister of Norway after the dissolution of the union between Sweden and Norway.
 Michelsen commissioned the construction of the current main building at Gamlehaugen, where he would live for most of the rest of his life.

 When Michelsen died in 1925, his closest friends and colleagues started a national fund-raising campaign that brought in enough money to allow the Norwegian state to purchase the property.
 The large English park was opened to the public the same year, and the ground floor of the house was opened as a museum two years later.
-Gamlehaugen has been the Norwegian Royal Family's residence in Bergen since 1927.
+Gamlehaugen has been the Norwegian royal family's residence in Bergen since 1927.

 History

 Gamlehaugen was the site of a farm as early as the Middle Ages, but it was abandoned as a result of the Black Death.
 In 1665, it once again became farmland, as part of the larger Fjøsanger manor.
 In 1809, Gamlehaugen was separated from Fjøsanger.
 Marie Krohn, the niece of Danckert Danckertsen Krohn, who had owned Fjøsanger until his death in 1795, built a mansion at Gamlehaugen.
 A Schack Stenberg purchased Gamlehaugen in 1838.
 In 1864, Alexander Bull, the son of the violinist Ole Bull bought the property, however, he sold it to copper smith Ole Andreas Gundersen only two years later.
 The last owner who operated Gamlehaugen as a farm was the merchant Anton Mohr, who bought it in 1878.
 When he died in 1890, his widow, Alethe Mohr, sold the property to a pair of artisans from Bergen.
 However, she was allowed to continue using the property and the main building due to a clausule in the sale contract.

 In 1898, Christian Michelsen, a politician and shipping magnate, bought the property.
 He demolished the existing main building, a Swiss chalet style mansion, and ordered the construction of a new building in the style of a Scottish baronial style castle.
-The architect was Jens Zetlitz Monrad Kielland, who would later draw the Bergen Railway Station and the brick buildings at Bryggen.
+The architect was Jens Zetlitz Monrad Kielland, who would later design the Bergen Railway Station and the brick buildings at Bryggen.
 The construction was finished in 1900, and Michelsen with family moved in the next year.
 He delegated the task of converting the farmlands surrounding the building into a park to gardener Olav Moen, who designed it as an English park.
 Barring his years as Prime Minister of Norway from 1905 to 1907, Christian Michelsen lived at Gamlehaugen for the remainder of his life.